jamesmstone/blog/index.md

 ## Welcome to James Stone's Personal Blog

-This site is still heavily under development... but it's getting closer.
+This site is still heavily under development... but it's *slowly* getting there.

 {% assign loopindex = 0 %}
 {% for page in site.posts %}